 Let’s start with the kitchen appliances first.
 You should invest in appliances that promote a healthy diet, such as blenders and juicers, which will motivate you to eat more fruits and vegetables.

-Next, your fridge should be organized in such a way that you never run out of food rich in protein, like Greek yogurt, hummus and hard-boiled eggs.
+Next, your fridge should be organized in such a way that you never run out of food rich in protein, like eggs., hummus and hard-boiled

 The kitchen surfaces should always have a bowl or a basket full of apples, oranges and other fruit that simply invite you to eat them.

 Also, place a bowl of water next to it to always remind you that regular hydration is important.

 Lastly, growing herbs in your kitchen is a wonderful idea for several reasons.
 First of all, you will always have healthy herbs fresh and at the reach of your hand.

 Herbs like basil, parsley and mint are a great addition to every meal and incredibly nutritious.

 Secondly, having plants is a great way to decorate the kitchen, especially as herbs are quite okay with growing in kitchen conditions.